azizulhasan/azizulhasan/README.md

 <h3 align="left">👩‍💻  About Me</h3>

-<p align="left">I'm a Software Engineer at WebAppick ( React, PHP ).<br><br>- 🔭 I’m currently working on CTX Feed Pro and CTX Feed Free  UI building with React, Rest API.<br>- 📚 I’m currently learning NodeJs, Python<br>- ⚡  How to reach me:  https://www.linkedin.com/in/azizulhasan1995/</p>
+<p align="left">I'm a Software Engineer at WebAppick.
+Passionate about JavaScript and PHP technologies, I specialize in WordPress Plugin Development, showcasing expertise in PHP, JavaScript, React, PHPUnit, PHPCS, Tailwind CSS, and more.
+Currently diving into the world of machine learning, I'm actively learning Python and TensorFlow.  #WebDevelopment #WordPress #MachineLearning.<br><br>- 🔭 I’m currently working on CTX Feed Pro and CTX Feed Free  UI building with React, Rest API.
+How to reach me:  https://www.linkedin.com/in/azizulhasan1995/</p>

 ###